dk-fern/flaskWebApp-with-docker/Project Guide/1_Flask.md

 <img width="328" alt="image" src="https://github.com/dk-fern/flaskWebApp-with-docker/assets/110493897/bbdebcf1-e4c2-4211-9750-e73b62ab43b7">

 We'll jump into what to actually edit in just a minute, but for now let's open up `base.html`.
-Flask does a cool thing where you can create a base file like this one as a template to build the web app off of, and insert *"blocks"* to adjust by each page.
+Flask does a cool thing where you can create a base file like this one as a template to build the web app off of (for example the upper navigation bar is in base.html so the code for that doesn't have to be inserted into every page), and insert *"blocks"* to adjust by each page.
+This means that our web app will be able to look consistent with less code.
 With `base.html` open, take a look at line 7 and line 41.
 Both of them have something that looks like:
 ```html
 <title>{% block title %}{% endblock %}</title>
 ```